 The Telangana government issued a fresh new amendment in the Telangana State Gaming (Amendment) Ordinance, 2017 which was drafted in June.
 The new ordinance has now clarified certain provisions of the Telangana Gaming Act.

 The Telangana Gaming (Second Amendment) Ordinance, 2017 asserts that online rummy has become extremely popular and due to the ease of access to online rummy.
 As a result, the stability to family life and career of students has been impacted.
-The objects further state that playing poker in India has become a threat to public order.
+The objects further state that playing poker has become a threat to public order.

 The new explanation states that any act of waging money on the result of an unknown event including on a game of skill directly falls within the definition of wagering and betting and will subsequently be liable to prosecution.